sadotn/LCD-20x4-Feed/README.md

     time.sleep(1)
     lcd.feed("as you add new ones")

-For the Rpi Pico I have found that Pin 20 & 21 are ideal for I2C devices because these pins are not otherwise used for other functions such as UART, ADC or SPIO.
+For the Rpi Pico I have found that GPIO 20 & 21 are ideal for I2C devices because these pins are not otherwise used for functions such as UART, ADC or SPIO.
+Match the Pico & LCD SDA pins together.
+And match the SCL pins together.

 ![Rpi Pico Pinout](/images/Pico_Pinout.png#center)

 ## lcd.topdata

 To feed the full 4 lines of text simply disable the *lcd.topdata* function with:

     lcd.topdataline = False

 To start or resume a static top data line use:

     lcd.topdata("  Your new string   ")